GabrielHub/UniversitySimulator/README.md

 - **Play / Pause** button will be on the bottom right above the tabs
 - **Resources** will be in the top left
 - Tabs include a **Buy Menu**, an **Advanced Stats** tab, and an **Interactables** tab.
+- We've extended .ToAbbreviatedString() to convert integer/floats to rounded strings (1000 == 1K, or 1M) (make sure each numerical string uses this function)

 ### Balance and Difficulty: